Looking for a Mushroom Potato Stew Recipe?

 Liz Martone is my blog sister-from-another-mister: we recently discovered that we both went to college in Pittsburgh!
 She just wrote a great post about where to eat in Pittsburgh.
 Currently, Liz lives in North Carolina and cooks up delicious dishes on her whole food blog!

 Hi everyone!
 I can’t tell you how excited I am to be here!
-My name is Liz and I am the creator of pumpkin & peanut butter, a blog dedicated to my love of all things food, whole ingredients, and healthy cooking.
+My name is Liz, and I am the creator of pumpkin & peanut butter, a blog dedicated to my love of all things food, whole ingredients, and healthy cooking.
 While I am not vegan myself, I feature mostly vegan, vegetarian, and gluten-free recipes on my blog because that’s what I enjoy eating.

 Now onto the good stuff… the food!
 And I tried my best to keep Aileen’s tradition of including a “boozy ingredient” alive with this comforting vegan soup.
 Enjoy!

 Fact: I don’t deal well with cold weather.
 You would never believe that I grew up in Upstate New York, where 12 inches of snow was a just a normal snowfall for us.
 In the past few years, I’ve moved further and further south (secretly to escape the cold), finally bringing me here to North Carolina, where our winters are beautifully mild!
 But of course, winter is still cold, even in the south.
-Which means I need a constant rotation of soup to keep me warm during these brutal winter months 🙂
+This means I need a constant rotation of soup to keep me warm during these brutal winter months 🙂